Alex Isley: Career

 Isley released her self-produced debut EP The Love Art/Memoirs in 2012.
 Okayplayer reviewed the EP positively: "please believe Alex’s lush vocals over her own calming production is capable of spawning a generation of love babies much like “Between The Sheets” did."

 Isley described her music as r&b with hip hop and jazz influences.
 Samantha Callender of Essence referred to her voice as "silky smooth vocals that ride neo-soul melodies."
 She has collaborated with artists such as 9th Wonder on the track "Rain Clouds"; Lucky Daye and Masego on "Good & Plenty (Remix)"; Chromonicci on "Interstellar"; and Christian Kuria on "Toroka."

 In November 2019 she released the joint EP Wilton with producer Jack Dine.
 In May 2020 Isley performed a concert for NPR's Tiny Desk series.
 That year she was also a featured vocalist for the Cautious Clay track "Reaching", on the soundtrack for Insecures fourth season.

 In 2022 she released Marigold, a collaborative album with Jack Dine.
 Jackie B. of Soul Bounce reviewed the project positively: "Alex Isley and Jack Dine remain as a melodious match made in heaven as they take us through a cycle from sprout to blossom to full bloom on Marigold."

+She was featured on Tank's recent single "No Limit" from his 10th album R&B Money.

+Isley released the album I Left My Heart in Ladera with Terrace Martin in October 2023.
+The album, her first to chart on Billboard, debuted at number two on Billboard's Contemporary Jazz Albums list and at number 22 on Jazz Albums.

+She earned her first two Grammy Award nominations as a featured artist on "Back to Love" by Robert Glasper at the 66th Annual Grammy Awards.
+The song was nominated for Best R&B Song and Best R&B Performance.

+In February 2025, Isley signed to the imprint Free Lunch Agency which is distributed by Warner Records.

 Personal life

 Isley resides in Los Angeles.
-She has a daughter (b.
+She has a daughter with singer Kenyon Dixon (b.
 2017).